wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 Vocabulary
 ----------

-For the background vocabulary that will be used throught this article, see the :ref:`Glossary <docs/software/advanced-controls/state-space/state-space-glossary:State-Space Glossary>`.
+For the background vocabulary that will be used throughout this article, see the :ref:`Glossary <docs/software/advanced-controls/state-space/state-space-glossary:State-Space Glossary>`.

 What is state-space?
 --------------------